What is Driver’s Education?

 You have convinced me to try Driver’s Education.
 When are they and how do I sign up?

 See the sidebar on the right for upcoming dates.
 Sign up by going on line to clubregistration.net.
 If you don’t have one already, create a profile for yourself, look up events for Suncoast PCA, and follow the instructions on registering.
-Our DE Registrar, Denise Remus, will usually send out an alert on our Suncoast Facebook page as to when registration will be open (usually about 6 weeks before the event).
+Our DE Registrar will usually send out an alert on our Suncoast Facebook page as to when registration will be open (usually 4-6 weeks before the event).
 Plan on signing up early because they usually fill up and you do not want to miss out on the fun.